 University of Florida

 The University of Florida is, by far, the best ranked school on our list.
 It is nationally ranked as among the best fifty universities in the country by ARWU, U.S. News & World Report, Forbes, and Washington Monthly.
 It also receives global recognitions from QS World University Rankings and Times Higher Education.
 Finally, many of its individual academic departments are noted as being among the best both globally and nationally, including its programs in agricultural science, environmental/ecology, plant and animal science, pharmacology and toxicology, space science, health science, and chemistry.

 The University of Florida main campus is in Gainesville and is comprised of dozens of historic sites, several libraries and museums, even more research centers and institutes, and its over twenty colleges and schools.
 Approximately 50,000 undergraduates and grad students attend the University of Florida and are in one of its hundreds of degree programs.
-Though, the most popular majors are by far, engineering, business, management, marketing, and those that fall under the social sciences and biological or biomedical sciences.
+Though, the most popular majors are by far:

 The University of Florida is accredited by the Southern Association of Colleges and Schools.
 Not only is it one of the cheapest schools in Florida and one of the best in the country, it is also one with the happiest student body: its freshman retention rate is over 96 percent, a clear indication of student satisfaction.

 The University of North Florida, located in Jacksonville, is a mid-sized public university and a member of the State University System of Florida.
 UNF offers dozens of bachelors and masters degrees in a range of disciplines and fields.
 But perhaps the most prestigious and well-known major in all of the University of North Florida is its Jazz Studies program, offered through the department of music.